StAResComp/sifids/README.md

 be completed in the app.
 Completion of the form is eased by the setting of default values for vessel, owner, ports, gear, species etc.

+Users can also report observations of a range of protected, endangered and threatened marine wildlife species.

 ## Building from source

 This app requires a [Google Maps API